-The Department of Retirement Systems (DRS), a department within the primary government of the State of Washington, issues a publicly available comprehensive annual financial report (CAFR) that includes financial statements and required supplementary information for each plan.
-The DRS CAFR may be obtained by writing to:
+The Department of Retirement Systems (DRS), a department within the primary government of the State of Washington, issues a publicly available annual comprehensive financial report (ACFR) that includes financial statements and required supplementary information for each plan.
+The DRS ACFR may be obtained by writing to:

-Department of Retirement Systems
+Department of Retirement Systems Communications Unit P.O.
+Box 48380 Olympia, WA 98540-8380

-Communications Unit

-P.O.
-Box 48380

-Olympia, WA 98540-8380